cloudlakecho/Mark/README.md

-# Anthony-Stockholm
+# Mark
-To detect US stock market surge using pattern analysis
+To Generate a story using Recurrent Neural Network